University of Missouri - Columbia

 Engineering (573) 884-6961

-Computer Science, BS muengradvising@missouri.edu
+Computer Engineering, BS muengradvising@missouri.edu

 Academic Year 2025-2026 https://catalog.missouri.edu/collegeofengineering/ computerscience/bs-computer-science/